-38. The Sicilian Expedition: Departure of the Fleet1
+38. The Sicilian Expedition: Departure of the Fleet 1

 The most remarkable episode in the protracted story of the Peloponnesian War is that of the Sicilian expedition (415-413 B.C.).
-Largely influenced by the advice of Alcibiades,2 then a popular hero, the Athenians determined to send out a great armament to capture Syracuse.
+Largely influenced by the advice of Alcibiades, then a popular hero, the Athenians determined to send out a great armament to capture Syracuse.
 This was a Sicilian city nearly as populous and powerful as Athens herself.
 When Nicias, a distinguished statesman, begged the Assembly to ponder well the perils of the expedition before they undertook it, the Athenians cast his warnings to the winds.
 So a great fleet and army were got ready.
 Alcibiades, Nicias, and Lamachus were the three commanders.

-...
-Early in the morning of the day appointed for their departure, the Athenians and such of their allies as had already joined them went down to Piræus3 and began to man the ships.
+departure, the Athenians and such of their allies as had already joined them went down to Piræus3 and began to man the ships.
 The entire population of Athens accompanied them, citizens and strangers alike.
 The citizens came to take farewell, one of an acquaintance, another of a kinsman, another of a son.
 The people as they passed along were full of hope and full of tears; hope of conquering Sicily, tears because they doubted whether they would ever see their friends again, when they thought of the long voyage on which they were sending them.
 At the moment of parting the danger was nearer; and terrors which had never occurred to them when they were voting the expedition now entered into their souls.
 Nevertheless their spirits revived at the sight of the armament in all its strength.
-The strangers and the rest of the multitude came out of curiosity, desiring to witness an enterprise of which the greatness exceeded belief.
+The strangers and the rest of the multitude.

-1 Thucydides, vi, 30-32.
-2 See chap.
+&lt;sup>1 Thucydides, vi, 30-32.
+See chap.
 IX.
-3 The port of Athens.
+The port of Athens.